Basic use

 # The required shape is (n_inds, n_points), where n_inds is the number of

-# the order used by foo.inds (alphabetical).
+# the order used by s.inds (alphabetical).

 x_Cr = np.array([0.1, 0.2, 0.3])